How the Offer Process Works

 Note: Buyer agents do not need an account to submit offers.
 They click the link, fill out the form, upload documents, and submit.
 No signup, no login, no cost.

 Need to update your offer?
 Use the Revise Offer option to submit updated terms.
-Your previous version is automatically withdrawn and replaced—no need to start over.
+Your previous version is automatically withdrawn and replaced.
+No need to start over.

 For Sellers